Judicial Preferences

 Except in the case of appeals, Judge Winston prefers electronic courtesy copies.
 Courtesy copies of all motions and briefs must be sent to Chambers via email to Judge Winston's Administrative Specialist and Law Clerk, with a copy to all Delaware counsel of record.
 Courtesy copies should not be sent until the filing is accepted by the Prothonotary.
 The first page of the courtesy copies should have the File & Serve time stamp printed on it.

-Note, in the case of appeals, or if hard copies are expressly requested, courtesy copies of briefs, exhibits, or appendices must be stapled or bound and tabbed individually.
 Judge Winston strongly prefers spiral binding or other bindings that allow the brief to lay flat when opened.
 Please give thought to the size of your courtesy copies; if the bound copy would be more than 3 inches thick, consider separating the copy into two volumes.
-Counsel are encouraged to use double-sided copying or printing for copies submitted to Chambers.
+Counsel is encouraged to use double-sided copying or printing for copies submitted to Chambers.

 Routine Motions: